HarshZazadiya/OCR-waybills/README.md

 OCR pipeline to extract the `<digits>_1` ID from shipping label / waybill images.

+this model gets help from the image_id/title and corrects it self using CER.
 ## Structure

 - `src/preprocessing.py` – image preprocessing